White Oak, OH residents discover treatment to stop bleeding gums

-- Replace your toothbrush or toothbrush head at least every six months.
+- Replace your toothbrush or toothbrush head at least every three months.
 Broken bristles do not effectively clean the teeth and remove plaque.

-- Visit your dentist every six months, or as recommended for routine cleanings.
+- Visit your dentist at least every four to six months, or as recommended for routine cleanings.

 Regular dental examinations are a crucial part of maintaining your oral health and preventing gum disease.
 Unless otherwise directed, these visits are scheduled every six months to ensure optimal health.
 With this timing, if problems do arise, they are generally small and can be addressed efficiently and effectively.
 Signs of periodontal disease can be treated before the condition escalates.